Human Development and Family Science Program

 The mission of the Human Development and Family Science Program is to prepare students to have knowledge of human development and family science concepts and theories, and to apply current and emerging knowledge to enhance the wellbeing of individuals, families and communities.

-4. to develop individuals who are prepared to gather, interpret, and assess the research literature in order to evaluate complex problems and issues
+Objective 3: Students will be able to gather, interpret, and assess the research literature in order to evaluate and solve complex problems and issues.

 Strong families are the foundation for healthy communities and societies.
 Families today are confronted with different challenges (e.g., divorce, illness, poverty, death).
 Human Development and Family Science professionals help families use resources to promote optimal development and find solutions to their problems using a multi-disciplinary approach (e.g., human development, family relations, family economics and resource management).